Published: May 20, 2022

 - Here’s the article discussing items that are better tested with an XRF Instrument or other scientific testing.

-- Here’s the article that discusses the testing methodologies employed for the results reported on this website.
+- Here’s the article discussing the testing methodologies employed for the results we report on this website.